git-kuf/wp-js-detect/readme.txt

 * NEW : Plugin option tabs has been added.
 = 1.0.4 =
 * NEW : Ability to customize pop-up window from the backend has been added.
+= 1.0.5 =
+* NEW : Plugins JS and CSS locates in the separate files for now!  .js and .css files are included in the footer section of the site, so it should decrease the time of the site's loading.
+And you can pack these (.js+.css)files for now via other plugins!